jnikula/hawkmoth/doc/directives.rst

 ---------------------------------------

 The :rst:dir:`c:autovar`, :rst:dir:`c:autotype`, :rst:dir:`c:automacro`, and
-:rst:dir:`c:autofunction` directives incorporate the documentation comment for the specified object in the specified file.
+:rst:dir:`c:autofunction` directives and their C++ domain counterparts incorporate the documentation comment for the specified object in the specified file.

-The directives support all the same directive options as :rst:dir:`c:autodoc`, adding the ``file`` option.
+The directives support all the same directive options as :rst:dir:`c:autodoc` and :rst:dir:`cpp:autodoc`, adding the ``file`` option.

 .. rst:directive:: .. c:autovar:: name
+.. rst:directive:: .. cpp:autovar:: name

    Incorporate the documentation comment for the variable ``name`` in the file ``file``.